Retail Queue Statistics (2026): Wait Times, Abandonment & Lost Sales Data

 Here are some of the most important queue-related statistics affecting retail businesses today:

-• The average retail checkout wait time is between 5 and 8 minutes during peak shopping hours.
+• The average checkout wait times in retail checkout wait time is between 5 and 8 minutes during peak shopping hours.

 • 73% of shoppers say long queues influence where they choose to shop.